 In order to have a conference call, you need the proper hardware.
 It goes without saying that you can have a conference call simply by using a phone.
 But, with VoIP, and especially SIP, there are a half a dozen different ways to start or join a conference.
 The most obvious is a computer.
 You can run Skype, Go To Meeting, or your VoIP provider’s propriety software, just to name a few.
 You will definitely need a set of speakers, and you may need a microphone.
-You may want a web cam as well.
+You may want a to set up web conferencing so you’ll need software and a webcam.
 If you aren’t using your PC, you may use a conference phone.
 A conference phone, rather than a regular handset, has multiple directional microphones and a speaker in the middle.
 If you want to add video, you’ll need an HD video camera, such as the PolyCom EagleEye, Director and either a television or projector and screen.
 You’d probably be surprised to learn how much a difference high quality hardware makes.
 If you have inferior picture and sound, you actually get fatigued as your brain works harder to fill in the blanks when you miss a syllable or the subject is out of focus.
 The better your hardware is, the less you even notice it’s there.

 When starting a conference call, you use the conference software to invite, admit, mute, and possibly eject participants, as well as start and end the meeting itself.
 Once the invites are sent, the participants dial in/log in, and enter the conference PIN.
 The software automates this process.
 In small conferences, typically everyone is allowed to speak, but in larger webinars, usually only the host speaks and mutes other calls.